No Baby No. 3! Kim Kardashian Gives Up On Carrying Another Child

 A post shared by Kardashians on E! (@kuwtk) on

-As the episode progresses on, Kim approached famous momager Kris Jenner for some motherly advice regarding childbearing.
+As the episode progresses on, Kim approached famous momager Kris Jenner for some motherly advice regarding on childbearing.
 Kim West was thinking about undergoing a surgery which would help her carry another baby.
 While talking to the camera, Kris admitted that even if she wants Kim to have another baby, she’s worried about her welfare and believed that it’s not worth it.

 Talking about the surgery, Kim explained, “Having more kids is definitely going to be a struggle.
 I’ve gone through so much with really bad deliveries that the doctors don’t feel like it’s safe for me to conceive again myself.
 This surgery is really the one last thing I can try.”